GO FURTHER WITH WCC CTE

 CTE Programs at WCC can provide students with an upfront and fast track to mentors.
 Mentors are those people we look up to for their leadership, professional advice, or other qualities we admire.
 Finding a mentor does not need to include a formal request to them.
 You can have a mentor that is a teacher or coach without them even knowing it.
 However, sharing with them what you admire may help them be even more intentional about passing on their knowledge and advocating for you.
 Our WCC faculty and staff come from diverse backgrounds, and chances are you will identify with one or more of them—and we could all use a mentor for personal or professional growth.

 Each program at WCC has a designated Academic Advisor (to plan out your degree and/or obtain transfer credit) and Success Coach (to help navigate college and overcome obstacles).
-The team also includes additional staff who help in a myriad of ways depending on the students’ needs.
+Our Student Resource Center (SRC) can also provide financial assistance in a number of ways for students in CTE programs.
+This would be beyond, or in addition, to Financial Aid.
+This two minute video gives you a quick overview of their services.